Xe/site/blog/my-homelab-2021-06-08.markdown

 for the cost.

 Then there's the power cost.
 Electricity in Ontario is expensive.
-Our home office also only has a 15 watt breaker.
-With our work laptops and gaming towers set up, the home printer was enough to push us over the line and flip the breaker.
+Our home office also only has a 15 amp breaker, which gives us roughly 1800W to play with within that room.
+With our work laptops and gaming towers set up, the laser printer was enough to push us over the line and flip the breaker.
 A full rackmount server setup would never have worked.
 Electricity is covered by our rent payments, however I don't really want to use more power than I really have to.